s3vqa/s3vqa.github.io/code/readme.md

  - Substitute : to predict relevant hyponym and reformulate the question
  - google_search, MRC : to retrieve external knowledge and predict natural language answer
 #### Note
  Select quantifies hypernym-hyponym relation making use of Poincaré Embeddings.
-Please refer to this https://github.com/facebookresearch/poincare-embeddings directory for setup.
+Please refer to this https://github.com/facebookresearch/poincare-embeddings for setup.

 ### demo/demo_pipeline
 jupyter notebook with a sample example on Select, Substitute and Search